 Two general, methodological or comparative courses.
 At least one of these must be an approved introductory course (ordinarily but not always numbered Religion 11-20) or the sophomore tutorial (Religion 97).

 Four courses in one tradition or area of inquiry, as approved by the Director of Undergraduate Studies.

 Students may count one non-letter-graded course taken at Harvard for secondary field credit.
-Courses from study abroad, Harvard Summer School, or other Harvard schools may be counted toward the secondary field.
+Courses from study abroad, Harvard Summer School, or other Harvard schools may be counted toward the secondary field, with the approval of the Director of Undergraduate Studies.
 The decision whether to grant students pursuing a secondary field in religion preference in access to seminars will be left to individual professors.

 ADVISING RESOURCES AND EXPECTATIONS